TerminologyHub/termhub-in-5-minutes/doc/code-generator/BUILDME.md

 1. To generate the client code for java, run `./gradlew buildJavaSdk`
 2. Find the generated client in `build/java`
 3. Copy the new files generated from the `src/main` folder to the `java-examples/src/main` folder.
-   1. **DO NOT** replace `ApiClient.java`
+    1. 🚫🚫 **DO NOT** replace `ApiClient.java`

-         a. `java-examples` uses `src/main/resources/url.properties` to set the basePath url in `ApiClient.java`.
+        1. `java-examples` uses `src/main/resources/url.properties` to set the basePath url in `ApiClient.java`.
 The url should be updated in the `url.properties` file only.

-     2. **DO NOT** replace tests.
+    2. 🚫🚫 **DO NOT** replace tests.
 Update tests to demo the new api calls or fix failing tests.
 4. Verify the gradle files match between what was generated vs what exists in `java-examples`.
 Update as needed, but **don't** override.
 5. Verify the project builds and the tests run successfully before pushing changes

 ### Python client

 1. To generate the client code for python, run `./gradlew buildPythonSdk`
 2. Find the generated client in `build/python`
 3. Copy the new files generated from the `build/python/python-examples/` folder to the `python-examples` folder.
+It's recommended to only copy the files updated to avoid excessive refactoring (see step 4)
-   1. **DO NOT** replace `__init__.py`, instead add the new file path to the list in this file.
+    1. 🚫🚫 **DO NOT** replace `__init__.py`, instead add the new file path to the list in this file.
+    2. 🚫🚫 **DO NOT** replace tests.
+Update tests to demo the new api calls or fix failing tests.
-4. Make sure to update the imports.
+4. ⚠️⚠️ Make sure to update the imports.
+The files are generated with poorly structured import names.
 Opening the file in your IDE that supports python should underline the invalid imports.
 The path may include parts that aren't necssary.
-   1. i.e. `from python-examples.models.application_version import ApplicationVersion` should be updated to `from application_version import ApplicationVersion`
+    1. For example `from python-examples.models.application_version import ApplicationVersion` should be updated to one of the following based on where the file is
+        1. `from .application_version import ApplicationVersion` if you're in the models directory
+        2. `from .models.application_version import ApplicationVersion` if you're in the api directory

 **[Back to top](#evsrestapi-generate-client-code)**